TCHayes/spaced-repetition/README.md

 $ git push heroku master
 ```

-Your app should be live on heroku now, but if you try to `Log in with Google`, you will get a 400 error.
+Your app should be live on Heroku soon, but if you try to `Log in with Google`, you will get a 400 error.
 Take note of your new app's URL.

-### Updating Google API authorized origins
+#### Updating Google API authorized origins

 To fix this, go back to the Google API Dashboard and:

-- Add `your-app-name-123.herokuapp.com` to Authorized JavaScript origins
+- Add `http://your-app-name-123.herokuapp.com` to Authorized JavaScript origins
-- Add `your-app-name-123.herokuapp.com/api/auth/google/callback` to Authorized redirect URIs
+- Add `http://your-app-name-123.herokuapp.com/api/auth/google/callback` to Authorized redirect URIs

 Try to log in  `Log in with Google` again, and you're golden!